Updates from Peruzzi

 Public tenders in the EU are published daily on multiple platforms, including the official Tenders Electronic Daily (TED).
 Each listing includes long technical descriptions, inconsistent formats, and complex metadata.

-For Bidbot’s target users - busy business development teams - the process of manually sorting through these tenders was overwhelming.
+For Bidbot’s target users - busy business development teams - the process of manually sorting through these tenders was overwhelming, hence, creating a problem.

 The key challenge: